fpelaezt/devops/AWS/aws-certifications/architect/Guide11-Additional_Key_Services.md

 * Best practice is to use two HSM's in high availability
 * Create/Control both symmetric and asymmetric keys (public/private)

-#### AWS CloudTrail

-* Record API calls: API, identity of caller, time, parameters, response elements
-* Deliver log files to an Amazon S3 bucket
-* Optionally can deliver logs to a a group monitor by Amazon CloudWatch Logs
-* A notification using SNS can sent every time a log file is sent to bucket
-* Tipically deliver within 15 minutes
-* Types
-  * Trail to all regions (best practice)
-    * One SNS topic and one CloudWatch group
-  * Trail to one region
-* Logs are encrypted by default using SSE
-* Logs can use a LifeCycle policy
-* Logs are sent around 15 minutes after API call

 ### Analytics

-#### Amazon Kinesis

-* Load and analyze streaming data
-* Stream in composed of one or more shards
-* Up to 1000 PUT record per second per shard
-* Up to 1MB size message
-* Amazon Kinesis Firehose
-  * Load
-  * Store options
-    * S3
-    * Redshift (initially store and S3 and then COPY)
-    * ElasticSearch (optional a backup to S3 is available)
-* Amazon Kinesis Strems
-  * Analyze real-time
-  * Can use multiple shards
-  * Use Kinesis Client Library (KCL) to build real-time dashboards, generates alerts, etc.
-  * Store record for 24 hours by default, up to 168 (7 days)
-  * A "Consumer" get data from kinesis streams
-* Amazon Kinesis Analytics
-  * Analyze using standard SQL

-#### Amazon Elastic MapReduce (EMR)

-* Hadoop framework
-* Cluster initialization requieres: Instance Type, Number of nodes, Hadoop version, additional tools (Hive, Pig, Spark, Presto)
-* Useful for analyze data already store in AWS
-* Allow SSH root level access
-* Storage Type
-  * HDFS (Hadoop Distributed File System) - Transient cluster
-    * default
-    * Data is replicated among multiple instances
-    * Amazon Instance (lost data after shut down) or Amazon EBS for HDBS (persist data after shut down)
-    * Best for 24x7 cluster
-  * EMRFS (EMR File System) - Persistent cluster
-    * Store data in S3
-    * Data persits after shut down
-    * Best for transient cluster
-* Increase Perfomance
-  * Split size, increase number of mapper tasks
-* Use cases
-  * Log Processing
-  * Clickstream Analysis: segment users and understand preferences
-  * Genomics and Life Science

 #### AWS Data Pipeline